How To Build Raised Beds

-If possible try to avoid overly long beds so people don't get tempted to step across them to reach the opposite side, 6ft - 8ft long is perfect.
-Leave adequate pathways between beds, you should be able to move easily between them so leave approximately 30 cm for foot traffic or 45cm for wheelbarrows, allow extra for wheelchair users if needed.
+If possible try to avoid overly long beds so people don't get tempted to step across them to reach the opposite side.
+6ft - 8ft long is perfect.
+Leave adequate pathways between beds: you should be able to move easily between them, so leave approximately 30 cm for foot traffic or 45cm for wheelbarrows.
+Allow extra for wheelchair users if needed.

-Next think about height, 7 inch high raised beds are ideal to start off with and are perfectly suited to growing shallow root crops.
+Next think about height.
+7 inch high raised beds are ideal to start off with, and are perfectly suited to growing shallow root crops.
 Before deciding on a height ask yourself 'How much bending down do I want to do/can I do?'.
 Taller raised beds will make gardening much easier for those with mobility issues or experiencing back strain.

 We stock raised beds in a range of different sizes and heights to suit as many gardeners as possible.
-Easy Access or accessible raised vegetable beds are also available which are constructed at waist height to both eliminate bending down and to accommodate wheelchair users.
+Easy Access or accessible raised vegetable beds are also available which are constructed at waist height, both to eliminate bending down and to accommodate wheelchair users.

 Having settled on a size, the raised bed must be capable of containing the weight of the soil when wet.
-Taller raised beds may need to be reinforced to prevent bowing, this can be done using timber cross supports across the width of the bed or by driving steel reinforcing bars (rebar) into the ground at the outside of the bed mid-length.
+Taller raised beds may need to be reinforced to prevent bowing.
+This can be done using timber cross supports across the width of the bed or by driving steel reinforcing bars (rebar) into the ground at the outside of the bed mid-length.
 If in any doubt just give us a call, we are always delighted to help.